Swackyy/jlog/readme.md

 - Cross-platform (Windows and Ansi consoles)
 - Very small

-This makes it perfect to use in performance critical applications, or specialised cases where other types of logging would never be needed
+This makes it perfect to use both in performance critical applications and ones where detail is required

 > [!NOTE]
 > This logging system is limited, and more features may be added later down the line

 ## How to use

-Simply copy over the entire `include` directory to your workspace, and add it to your include search paths
+Simply copy over the entire `include/jlog` directory to your workspace, and add it to your include search paths

 CMake example:
 ```cmake